 - 3. The details of the complaint were as follows: - a.
-The Data Subject contacted the Respondent on 21 March 2022 to request deletion of their account and personal data from the Respondent's platform, pursuant to Article 17 of the GDPR.
-In addition, the Data Subject requested deletion of their ID that they previously provided to the Respondent to verify their identity. - b.
-The Respondent replied on 22 March 2022 and advised the Data Subject that they would not be complying with the erasure request as the account had been restricted due to numerous violations of the Respondent's guidelines for their professional forum. - c.
+The Data Subject emailed the Respondent on 13 February 2023, requesting erasure of a video containing their personal data, pursuant to Article 17 of the GDPR, which was uploaded to the Respondent's platform by a third-party user. - b.
+The Respondent replied to the Data Subject's request on 22 February 2023, advising that based on the information provided and taking into consideration the rights and freedoms of various parties involved, it was not in a position to remove the video in question. - c.
 As the Data Subject was not satisfied with the response received from the Respondent, they lodged a complaint with the Recipient SA.